draftable/compare-api-python-client/README.md

 `create` accepts the following arguments:

 - `comparison`
-  The comparison to export provided as a `Comparison` instance or a comparison identifier
+  The comparison to export provided as a `Comparison` instance or a comparison identifier.
 - `kind`
-  The type of export to perfom (see below)
+  The type of export to perfom.
 - `include_cover_page`
-  Whether a cover page should be included.
-Only applies to the `combined` export kind.
+  Whether a cover page should be included (`combined` export kind only).

 The following export kinds are supported for the `kind` parameter:

 - `single_page`
-  Exports only the right-side of the comparison with highlights and deletion markers
+  Exports only the right-side of the comparison with highlights and deletion markers.
 - `combined`
-  Exports both the left and right sides
+  Exports both the left and right sides.
 - `left`
-  Export the left side only
+  Export the left side only.
 - `right`
-  Exports the right side only
+  Exports the right side only.

 ##### Example usage